Simultaneous symplectic spectral decomposition of positive semidefinite matrices: Applications

 where $\tau_i$ are some thermal states \cite[Eq.~3.38]{serafini2017quantum}.
 The relationship \eqref{eq:normal_mode_dec} is known as a normal mode decomposition of the Gaussian state.

 Let $\rho_1$ and $\rho_2$ be mean zero Gaussian states with covariance matrices $V_1$ and $V_2$, respectively.
-We know that a Gaussian unitary can bring $\rho_1$ and $\rho_2$ into their normal mode decomposition forms if and only if $V_1$ and $V_2$ are simultaneously diagonalizable by a symplectic matrix in the sense of Williamson's theorem.
-By Theorem~\ref{thm:main_result_matrix_version}, this is equivalent to the algebraic condition $V_1 J V_2 = V_2 J V_1$ on the covariance matrices of the Gaussian state.
+We know that a Gaussian unitary can bring $\rho_1$ and $\rho_2$ into their normal mode decomposition forms if and only if $V_1$ and $V_2$ can be simultaneously brought to their symplectic spectral decompositions by a common symplectic transformation.
+By Theorem~\ref{thm:simul_symp_normal_form}, this is equivalent to the algebraic condition $V_1 J V_2 = V_2 J V_1$ on the covariance matrices of the Gaussian state.